gatling/gatling/src/docs/content/reference/current/general/simulation_structure/index.md

 To illustrate this point we will take one of our sample simulations: [computerdatabase.BasicSimulation](https://github.com/gatling/gatling/blob/main/gatling-bundle/src/main/scala/computerdatabase/BasicSimulation.scala)

 {{< alert warning >}}
-We recommend your Simulation's name doesn't start with `Test`.
+We recommend your Simulation's name don't start with `Test`.
 Some tools such as maven surefire aggressively consider classes with such naming pattern are for them to handle and will try to launch them.
 {{< /alert >}}